ErgunYavuz/Particle-simulation/README.md

 ![Alt Text](ressources/Particle_simulation.gif)_

-This project requires sfml dll files in the resources directory next to the executable produced.
+This project requires sfml dll files in the resources directory to be next to the executable produced.

-## Key Concepts
+Fonts are needed to show performance metric counters.

+**Particle Physics**:

+- The physics is based on verlet integration
-1. **Particle Physics**: Particles move dynamically based on their velocity and external forces (e.g., gravity, wind).
+- Particles move dynamically based on their velocity and applied external forces  (e.g., gravity, collisions...).

-    - Collisions are detected with walls, particles, or obstacles, and velocities are adjusted accordingly.
+**Some features**:

+- Rendering is done using sfml libraries
+- Spatial partitioning : Using a uniform grid partitioning to speed up collision processing
+- multi threading : Using a threadpool with grid regions assigned to threads to split workload